julianecassidy/randomrhythms/README.md

 With the app, users will be able to:

-- Create an account with an invite code
 - Get a list of all concerts based on date and city
 - Filter concert list by distance and cost
 - View details on individual concerts